-WARNING BELLS FOR HOME BUILDERS AND THEIR CLIENTS
+WARNING BELLS FOR BUILDING CONSTRUCTION, BUILDERS AND THEIR CLIENTS

 Rabe Bouers CC v Chaya (2328/2015) ZALMPPHC 83 (30 October 2020)

-HEIRS – THE FLY IN THE OINTMENT OF A TESTATOR’S WISHES
+HEIRS – THE FLY IN THE OINTMENT OF DECEASED ESTATES

 Govindasamy and Another v Pillay and Others (D7270/2015) ZAKZDHC 49 (12 October 2020)

-This judgment tells the story of a deceased person who made over the family home to his two children and stated that it may only be sold if both were to agree thereto.
+This judgment tells the story of a deceased person who, when doing his estate planning, made over the family home to his two children and stated that it may only be sold if both were to agree thereto.
 It is with reluctance that a court will order that a will must be amended, even where an agreement between the heirs appear impossible to achieve.
-The application in this matter was successful and the judgment explains the considerations that a court will weigh up before doing so.
+The application in this matter was successful and the judgment explains the considerations that a court will weigh up in respect of deceased estates before doing so.